awsdocs/aws-iot-docs/developerguide/enhanced-custom-auth-using.md

-# Invoking a Custom Authorizer with Enhanced Custom Authentication<a name="enhanced-custom-auth-using"></a>
+# Invoking a custom authorizer with enhanced custom authentication<a name="enhanced-custom-auth-using"></a>

 ****